DanSun18/plm-backup-system/BACKUP_GUIDE.md

 ## Check for validity

 We recommend checking the validity of the backup before restoring it to your system.
 This means first try to restore it to the test server.
-If it can do so successfully, then restoer it to the production server.
+If it can do so successfully, then restore it to the production server.

 ## Protect Your Database with Password